-Fifteen (15) acres is the minimum size for an Open Space Subdivision development parcel.
+Fifteen (15) acres is the minimum size for a Conservation Subdivision development.
 The minimum frontage for the development shall be a continuous one hundred (100) feet and of sufficient length to provide safe access for a right-of-way of at least fifty (50) feet.
 At least one access shall be within the minimum frontage.
 The minimum frontage and access shall be within the Town of Pelham.
 If, however, the subject parcel has only fifty (50) feet of frontage and was legally created prior to the date of adoption of this ordinance under ordinances and regulations that required at least a fifty (50) feet minimum right-of-way, fifty (50) feet shall be the minimum required frontage for such pre-existing lots.
 Frontage lands on roads existing at the time of application shall be preserved as buffers to the maximum extent possible in addition to all required setbacks.
+[Amended March 10, 2009 ATM, Art.
+2]